 Who are we?

 The Pelican Point Sea Scout Group is located at the end of Australia II Drive, next to the University of Western Australia, Crawley, Western Australia.
 Formerly known as the 1st W.A.
-Troop Sea Scouts, the group has been in continuous operation since 1913 and over that period has helped shape the lives of hundreds of young people.
+Troop Sea Scouts, the group has been in continuous operation since 1913 and over that period has helped shape the lives of thousands of young people.

 Camp Cornwell, the group’s headquarters offers beach access to the majestic Swan River, with great views to the City.
 In support of our youth programme, the group operates and maintains a sizeable fleet of boats ranging from rowing tenders and specialised sail training dinghies through cruising yachts and motor launches.